Cryosphere

 GLOF database of High Mountain Asia

 Glacier lake outburst floods (GLOFs) have been intensely investigated in High Mountain Asia (HMA) in recent years and are the most well-known hazard associated with the cryosphere.
 As glaciers recede and surrounding slopes become increasingly unstable, such events are expected to increase, although current evidence for an increase in events is ambiguous.
 Many studies have investigated individual events and while several regional inventories exist, they either do not cover all types of GLOF or are geographically constrained.
 Further, downstream impacts are rarely discussed.
 Previous inventories have relied on academic sources and have not been combined with existing inventories of glaciers and lakes.
 In this study, we present the first comprehensive inventory of GLOFs in HMA, including details on the time of their occurrence, processes of lake formation and drainage involved as well as downstream impacts.
-We document 697 individual GLOFs that occurred between 1833 and 2022.
+We document 736 individual GLOFs that occurred between 1533 and 2024.
 Of these, 23% were recurring events from just three ephemeral ice-dammed lakes.
-In combination, the documented events resulted in 6906 fatalities of which 906 fatalities were from 24 events, which is three times higher than a previous assessment for the region.
+In combination, the documented events resulted in 8988 fatalities of which 906 fatalities were from 24 events, which is three times higher than a previous assessment for the region.
 The integration of previous inventories of glaciers and lakes within this database will inform future assessments of potential drivers of GLOFs, allowing more robust projections to be developed.
 The database and future, updated versions, are traceable, version controlled and can be directly incorporated into further analysis.
+The database was first published in 2022, and its latest update was done in 2024.

 Debris cover glacier melt in the Karakoram during 2018-2019